svgsponer/seqlgbm/README.md

 - Matlab; to extract the static features
 - saxconvert from (https://github.com/lnthach/Mr-SEQL); for the SAXTransformation
-- R; to run glmnet
+- R; with glmnet package installed

 #### Run
 We provide a simple script to run a particular experiment on all timeseries problems in a particular folder.
 The script is available in `UCR/scripts/run_all.py`.
 It uses the following syntax: